crate/cratedb-toolkit/doc/io/mongodb/loader.md

 ## Options

 ### Batch Size
-The default batch size is 500.
+The default batch size is 100, but for many datasets a much larger batch size is applicable for most efficient data transfers.
 You can adjust the value by appending the HTTP URL query parameter `batch-size` to the source URL, like `mongodb+srv://managed.mongodb.net/ticker/stocks?batch-size=5000`.

 ### Filter